 How to: Add Translated Strings By Importing and Exporting Multilanguage Files

-This topic describes how to import and export multilanguage files.
+This topic describes how to use the Translate tool to import and export multilanguage files.
 For more information about how to use the Multilanguage Editor, see How to: Add Translated Strings By Using the Multilanguage Editor.
-For more information about how to run Windows PowerShell cmdlets to export and import languages, see Working with Application Objects as Text Files.

 Exporting Multilanguage Files